 There are two dramatically different classes of cable modems: hybrid fibre-coax (HFC) modems, which are two-way devices that operate over HFC cable, and older one-way modems that operate over traditional coaxial TV cables.
 Although conventional one-way cable predominates currently, virtually all new cable construction is HFC.
 Regardless, any cable modem uses one or two 6MHz TV channels.

 Because the cable industry’s network has a bus topology, every cable modem in a neighborhood shares access to a single coaxial cable backbone.
-Whilst it’s possible for sharing to slow throughput, this can be avoided by good design.
+While it’s possible for sharing to slow throughput, this can be avoided by a good design with the help of professional Structured Network Cabling Services.
 A two-way cable modem provides links to and from the Internet.
 A one-way cable modem requires a dial-up modem for uploads.
 A neighborhood concentrator combines data from several neighborhood cables and communicates with a larger router, or hub, at the cable company’s main plant via – typically via a fibre-optic cable link.
 The hub sends TCP/IP data from each modem to the Internet via a high-speed leased line or private backbone.

 While local cable companies provide the modem as part of its service, interoperability between modems isn’t an issue.
 However, this will become so in the future, when subscribers will be able to buy and own their own cable modem.
 One ray of hope is an Institute of Electrical and Electronic Engineers (IEEE) working group committee, 802.14, that’s trying to define a common media-access control scheme for sending data over cable.
 The committee is selecting the best elements from among 17 different proposals and hoped to have its recommendations finished by the end of 1998.
 A number of vendors are also working together to ensure product interoperability.